myTerminal/slide-gazer/README.md

 You can also scan the QR code to navigate to the URL.

 Once a connection to the presentation if estabilished, use the buttons on the controller to control the presentation.

+### Speaker notes

+Creating speaker notes can be done within the same file.
+Just create a third level heading named `Notes` for a slide which is usually a second level heading (except for slide 1) and the section will be treated as speaker notes for that slide.
+Speaker notes, as one would expect, are not visible on the slides while presenting.
+They are just shown to the controller for reference while controlling the presentation.
+Example:

+    # Title

+    My interesting idea

+    ## Slide one

+    The idea starts here

+    ### Notes

+    Actually, the idea is more than what it seems

+    ## Slide two

+    And it would also help with other things

+    ### Notes

+    Things are: thing-one, thing-two, thing-three

+    ## Conclusion

+    That's my idea, thoughts?

 ## Installation on own server